mbooker55/Getting-and-cleaning-data-project/CodeBook.md

 ## CodeBook

-This code book summarizes the resulting data fields in tidy.txt.
+This code book summarizes the resulting data fields of the resulting dataset file tidy.txt.

 # Identifiers